andreadvecchia/andreadvecchia.github.io/_publications/control.md

 selected: true

 excerpt: >-
-  **Abstract:** This paper investigates theoretical and methodological foundations for stochastic optimal control (SOC) in discrete time.
+  This paper investigates theoretical and methodological foundations for stochastic optimal control (SOC) in discrete time.
 We start formulating the control problem in a general dynamic programming framework, introducing the mathematical structure needed for a detailed convergence analysis.
 The associated value function is estimated through a sequence of